Kovvur: Etymology

-Kovvuru Goshpada Kshetram is very sacred place and a must visit place during pushkaras.
+Kovvuru Goshpada Kshetram is a very sacred place and a must visit place during pushkaras.

 Geography

 Kovvuru is situated on the west bank of the Godavari River, at a distance of 92 km from the district headquarters, Eluru.
 It is located at 17.0167°N 81.7333°E and has an average elevation of 10 m.
-Kovvur Is The Most Peaceful Town In The District And Devotional Town, "Goshpada Kshetram" Very Well Known Tourist Place Where Godavari Pushkaralu Takes Place.
+Kovvur is the most peaceful town in the district and a devotional town.
+Goshpada Kshetram is a very well known tourist place, where Godavari Pushkaralu takes place.